Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC-501-Management-for-CS-Professional/Critical-Thinking-Module-2/README.md

 ﻿# Critical Thinking Module 2
-Project:Critical Thinking Module 2: A Project Management Plan for Refreshing Network and Laptop Equipment
+Project: Critical Thinking Module 2: A Project Management Plan for Refreshing Network and Laptop Equipment

 Data:  11/23/2025
-Grade:
+Grade: 86/90 A

 ---